Chak dynasty: Shams Chak and Hussain Chak

-Sultan Fateh Shah, just after his ascension in 1486, decided to overthrow his newly appointed Wazir, Malik Saif Dar.
+Sultan Fateh Shah, just after his ascension in 1486, decided to overthrow his newly appointed vizier, Malik Saif Dar.
 For this, he needed the support of his ministers including Shams Chak.
 Shams Chak was a member of Chak family of Kupwara which split off from the leading family of Srinagar and Sopore.
 Shams Chak along with Sayyid Muhammad, Nusrat Raina, Sarhang Raina and Musa Raina defeated Malik Saif Dar.
 Malik Saif Dar was killed while Shams was appointed as his Wazir.
 Shams later married the daughter of Pandu Chak's son Hussain Chak thus uniting the two families.
 After a two and a half year of peace, relations between Shams Chak and Sayyid Muhammad became tense.
 A civil conflict erupted in 1493 with the Sultan and Kaji Shah Chak, the son of Hussain Chak, siding with Shams.
 Shams was defeated and the Sultan was deposed.
 Muhammad Shah was declared the Sultan for the second time with Sayyid securing the seat of Wazir for himself.

-Shams Chak didn't stay quiet for long and gathered his forces again.
+Shams Chak did not stay quiet for long and gathered his forces again.
 He also advised Fath Shah to ready himself and his troops.
 In 1505, Shams Chak along with Fath Shah, marched to Sopore and after an extended armed clash defeated Sultan Muhammad.
 On ascending the throne, Sultan Fath appointed Shams to the post of Wazir but due to Shams' ruthless attitude towards the rest of the ministers, an assassination plot was schemed.
 In the middle of the night, a group of assassins entered Shams' room and murdered him.
 It is reported that Shams, even though he had no weapons except a small knife, killed three of the assassins and wounded one.
-Nevertheless, with the murder of Shams, Kaji Chak took over as the chief of the Chak dynasty while Musa Raina was appointed as the Wazir.
+Nevertheless, with the murder of Shams, Kaji Chak took over as the chief of the Chak dynasty while Musa Raina was appointed as the wazir.